ScreamZ/atelier-react-native/README.md

 - **Expo app.** — Available on Google Play or Apple App Store
 - **Yarn.** — `npm i -g yarn` or get it at https://yarnpkg.com/en/

+**Recommended IDE**

+VSCode with plugins :

+- Prettier (also configure "editor.formatOnSave": true in config)

 ## Install and boot

 Simply run `yarn` inside the root folder.